Perfect even modules and the even filtration: Introduction

-If $R$ is an $\mathbf{E}_{n}$-ring for $n \geq 2$, then $\fil^{*}_{ev}(R)$ can be canonically refined to a filtered $\mathbf{E}_{n}$-algebra and (\ref{equation:introduction_even_filtration_functor_in_monoidality_theorem}) can be canonically refined to a lax $\mathbf{E}_{n-1}$-monoidal functor. \end{theorem} We in fact show something slightly stronger, namely that $\fil^{*}_{ev}(R)$ is an $\mathbf{E}_{1}$-algebra over $\fil^{*}_{ev}(S^{0})$, the even filtered sphere.
-As we discuss below, the latter can be identified with the Adams-Novikov filtration of the sphere, so that $\fil^{*}_{ev}(R)$ has a canonical lift to an algebra in synthetic spectra or, after $p$-completion, in the category of $\mathbb{C}$-motivic spectra \cite{gheorghe2021mathbb, pstrkagowski2018synthetic}.
+is $\mathbf{E}_{n-1}$-monoidal. \end{enumerate} As we discuss below, $\fil^{\ast}_{ev}(S^{0})$ can be identified with the Adams-Novikov filtration of the sphere, so that the first property implies that $\fil^{*}_{ev}(R)$ has a canonical lift to an $\mathbf{E}_{n}$-algebra in synthetic spectra or, after $p$-completion, to an algebra in the $\infty$-category of $\mathbb{C}$-motivic spectra \cite{gheorghe2022c, pstrkagowski2018synthetic}.

-We show that the even filtration is always given by the Whitehead tower $M \mapsto \tau_{\geq 2*} M$ if either the ring $R$ or the module $M$ has homotopy concentrated in even degree.
+We show that the even filtration is given by the Whitehead tower $M \mapsto \tau_{\geq 2*} M$ if either the ring $R$ or the module $M$ has homotopy groups concentrated in even degrees.
 In particular, it follows that when restricted to $\mathbf{E}_{\infty}$-rings, there is a canonical comparison natural transformation

 into the Hahn-Raksit-Wilson $\mathbf{E}_{\infty}$-even filtration.
 As the main method of calculating the $\mathbf{E}_{\infty}$-even filtration is via flat descent, to establish that the comparison map is an equivalence for a large class of rings we first prove descent for the even filtration of \cref{definition:introduction_even_filtration}.